xzdbd/ags4flex/README.md

 # ags4flex
-This is the source code for ArcGIS for Flex Api Expand.
+This is the source code for ArcGIS for Flex API Expand.
 It is originally designed to expand the Flex-Viewer Framework.
 # Features
 ## Component Package
 ### components